emmasenzota/sarufi-php-website/README.md

 # CodeIgniter 4 Framework with Sarufi AI

-## This is a simple example that intergrates sarufi and php language
+## This is a simple example that intergrates sarufi AI with a webapp using php

 Here is a first attempt to use sarufi ai on a php website